Our commitment to student welfare

 – A Behaviour Support Team;

 – A Designated Safeguarding Lead (DSL) and 2 Deputy DSLs, both of whom are non-teaching and available daily to support our students;

-– A school Medical Advisor (specialising in mental health) and a team of First Aiders, a number of whom are trained in mental health first aid;
+– A school Medical Advisor, a team of First Aiders, a number of whom are trained in mental health first aid;

 – Attendance Officer;

 We also pride ourselves on the work that we do with a range of external agencies and providers to ensure that our students are safe, happy and well.